 |Concept||Arilyn® & Super Awesome Friends|

 |Content||Arilyn® & Super Awesome Friends|

-To see The Maybe Happy Ending musical we need to wait for it to enter the Broadway.
+To see The Maybe Happy Ending musical, we need to wait for it to enter Broadway.
 Still, nothing is stopping you from entering into the fascinating future and testing the AR experience yourself!
 Just scan the QR code below with your mobile phone camera and follow the instructions!

 If you're browsing on mobile, click this link.
 Otherwise, scan the QR code below!